awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

   }
   ```
 **Note**
 This example is about cross\-account permission\.
-However, if Dave, who is getting the permission, belongs to the AWS account that owns the bucket, then this conditional permission is not necessary, because the parent account to which Dave belongs owns objects the user uploads\.
+However, if Dave, who is getting the permission, belongs to the AWS account that owns the bucket, then this conditional permission is not necessary, because the parent account to which Dave belongs owns objects that the user uploads\.

   The preceding bucket policy grants conditional permission to user Dave in Account B\.
 While this policy is in effect, it is possible for Dave to get the same permission without any condition via some other policy\.
 For example, Dave can belong to a group and you grant the group `s3:PutObject` permission without any condition\.
 To avoid such permission loopholes, you can write a stricter access policy by adding explicit deny\.
-In this example, we explicitly deny user Dave upload permission if he does not include the necessary headers in the request granting full permissions to the bucket owner\.
+In this example, you explicitly deny the user Dave upload permission if he does not include the necessary headers in the request granting full permissions to the bucket owner\.
 Explicit deny always supersedes any other permission granted\.
 The following is the revised access policy example\.

   ```
   {